arghav/node-docker/README.md

 # node-docker
-Boilerplate for new Node.js projects that runs on Docker.
+Boilerplate for new Node.js projects that run on Docker.
 Includes a starter kit for APIs and React + Redux + Webpack powered frontend.

 This boilerplate was extracted from an existing node project and is a `Work In Progress`.